 An irregularly- shaped kitchen ceiling made this area look spacious.
 The three colors of the walls and ceiling are perfect for this kitchen.
-The red upholstered dining chair match the tonal warmth that the wooden flooring provide.
+The red upholstered dining chair matches the tonal warmth that the wooden flooring provides.

 Minimal lighting is required in this vaulted ceiling kitchen with glass sky windows.
 The vaulted ceiling created the illusion of a bigger space and the glass windows even made it look bigger.
 The compact one- wall kitchen is paired with a kitchen island with high stools.